BurgerMinus/EndpointManagement/readme.txt

 EM3 Tachi Changes:
 - Tachi will attempt to deflect projectiles if the saber is idle
 - Tachi has a chance to activate KILL MODE when the player is in range
+- Tachi will stab more rapidly and accurately
-- 33% increased KILL MODE dash speed
+- 50% increased KILL MODE dash speed

 EM3 Thistle Changes:
 - Thistle will attempt to hit the player with suspended lasers during a bomb boost (it is not very good at it)